zmishra/CS-CM124/CM124 Project/README.md

 # Haplophaser
-The Haplophaser2.m (Octave compatible code) and Haplophaser3.m (original MATLAB code) functions are renditions of the expectation-maximization algorithm for haplotype phasing with partition-ligatoin.
+The Haplophaser2.m (Octave compatible code) and Haplophaser3.m (original MATLAB code) functions are renditions of the expectation-maximization algorithm for haplotype phasing with partition-ligation.

 input is the input file for the to-be-phased genotype.